ustbsheila/MedExpenseExplorer/README.md

    - The application automatically checks for and fetches the most recent updates from the Open Payments API on a regular basis (every 12 hours on the last Monday of each month).

 3. **Search Tool with Typeahead:**
    - A powerful search tool with typeahead functionality enables users to quickly find relevant data.
-It supports searching across various fields such as doctor names, payment types, and more.
+It supports searching one field.
+We may support searching across multiple fields in future.

 4. **Export to Excel:**
    - Once search results are retrieved, users can export the data to an Excel file (XLS).
 This feature provides a convenient way to analyze and share the obtained information.